 Jori May, MD

 Dr. Jori May graduated from Washington University in St. Louis School of Medicine before returning to her hometown to complete her residency in internal medicine at the University of Alabama at Birmingham, where she is now a second-year fellow in hematology/oncology.
 Dr. May plans to pursue a career as a systems-based clinical hematologist, working to improve the care of patients with non-malignant hematologic disorders across health systems.

 Dr. Daniel Richardson is a second-year hematology and oncology fellow at the University of North Carolina.
 In conjunction with a clinical career as a malignant hematologist, focusing on leukemia, his research focuses on cancer outcomes, including unmet needs in cancer care, social and economic disparities, and physician and patient well-being.
 Dr. Richardson intends to explore ethical issues surrounding the physician-patient relationship, inequities in access and treatment, and the financial consequences of cancer care.

-Dr. Ze Zheng is a postdoctoral fellow at Columbia University Medical Center in New York.
+Dr. Ze Zheng is an Associate Research Scientist at Columbia University Medical Center in New York.
 She received her MBBS in clinical medicine from Jiamusi University in China and her PhD in molecular biology and genetics of liver metabolism from Wayne State University in Detroit, Michigan.
 Dr. Zheng studies the role of reduced hepatocyte-derived fibrinolytic activity in obesity-associated thrombosis.
-She is interested in pursuing a career in thrombosis-related translational research.
+She is interested in pursuing a career in thrombosis-related translational research.back to top

 back to top